 A memory Garnet finds close to heart, was that he almost drowned at Reggae Beach in Ocho Rios, Jamaica.
 He found it be very comical that even after the incident it’s still one of his favorite places to be.
 He’s very much a country bumpkin believing in the purity of having natural surroundings around him.
 Ocho Rios or “Ochi” as the locals like to call it inspires him.

 The name “Oak Tree” was drawn from the physical layout and the history of the Root.
 He likens it symbolically to his history.
 Its ability to withstand storm and siege reminds the young artist of human connection to their forefathers.
 Silk believes that if we had a better understanding of our root system, we would a better direction of where you’re headed.
-Silks search for his history allowed him to stumble upon the name of Reuben.
+Silk’s search for his history allowed him to stumble upon the name of Reuben.
 One of the 12 tribes of Israel, Reuben is the inspiration behind the name of his record label: Reuben Order Records.
 Being an Independent artist allows him full creative control.
 He very much believes in keeping his work pure and knows this step was integral.
-Though it was a challenge, in the beginning, it’s now become a staple in his process.
+Even though it was a challenge, in the beginning, it’s now become a staple in his process.

-Garnet Silk Jr. is a name that will become a staple in the music industry. with his freedom to throw his all into his career, building a name for himself while still maintaining the purity of his sound is Garnets’ top priority.
+Garnet Silk Jr. is a name that will become a staple in the music industry.
+With his freedom to throw his all into his career, building a name for himself while still maintaining the purity of his sound is Garnets’ top priority.
 Silk plans to do everything he can to uphold his fathers’ footsteps creating melodies for those around the world to enjoy.

 Learn from every experience you encounter in life, they all attribute to your initial growth.